 Efficiency drives decisions.

-Understand in which part of the game tree your specific hand or range does best and push the action to this part of the game tree.
+Understand in which part of the game tree your specific hand or range does best and push the action there.
 If you don’t see a clear advantage, it usually means that both equities are very close.

 You will then realize whether or not you want to have a betting range at all.
 Instead of trying to figure out which hands to bet 12% of the time, you can just choose consistency over perfection, and simplify your frequency by checking your full range.